jp2321/dl4cv_dev/chapters/chapter2.md

 ---
-title: 'Chapter 2: Advanced things'
+title: 'Chapter 2: From Black and white to color'
 description:
-  'Here you will learn advanced things'
+  'This chapter will introduce different image manipulation techniques about the colorcoded image'
 prev: /chapter1
 next: /chapterend
 type: chapter